regiregi22/DaemonRipped-Arcade-Encoder/README.md

 Debouncing for mechanical switches is already activated (adds only around 0.035ms latency).
 10ms setting for debounce should be an ideal value, lowering it might cause problems, and it shouldn't be any higher than 20ms.
 <br />
 ## Performance:
-The input lag for an arcade controller built around this project is minimal.
+-The input lag for an arcade controller built around this project is minimal.
 Here is the result from a [test with a native polling rate of 1ms](https://inputlag.science/controller/methodology):

 #### DaemonRipped Arcade Encoder (tested with debouncing on):
 | Samples | Average | Max | Min | Std Dev |